Chia-Network/cadt/README.md

 ## User Guide

-The CADT application is designed to run 24/7, much like any other API.
+The Core Registry CADT application is designed to run 24/7, much like any other API.
 While it is possible to run it on-demand only when API requests need to be made, this guide assumes a permanently running solution.

-The simplest way to run the CADT application is to use the same machine the Chia Full Node, Wallet, Datalayer, and Datalayer-HTTP services reside on.
-CADT communicates with the Chia services over an RPC interface.
-The RPC interface uses certificates to authenticate, which will work automatically when the CADT application is run as the same user on the same machine as the Chia services.
-To run CADT on a separate machine from Chia, a public certificate from the Chia node must be used to authenticate (not yet documented).
+The simplest way to run the Core Registry CADT application is to use the same machine the Chia Full Node, Wallet, Datalayer, and Datalayer-HTTP services reside on.
+Core Registry CADT communicates with the Chia services over an RPC interface.
+The RPC interface uses certificates to authenticate, which will work automatically when the Core Registry CADT application is run as the same user on the same machine as the Chia services.
+To run Core Registry CADT on a separate machine from Chia, a public certificate from the Chia node must be used to authenticate (not yet documented).

 Basic Chia installation instructions are provided below, but further installation options, please see the [Chia docs site](https://docs.chia.net/installation/).
-For most CADT setups, we recommend the installing the headless `chia-blockchain-cli` package via the `apt` repo and using [systemd](https://docs.chia.net/installation/#systemd).
+For most Core Registry CADT setups, we recommend the installing the headless `chia-blockchain-cli` package via the `apt` repo and using [systemd](https://docs.chia.net/installation/#systemd).

 After the initial installation, it will take anywhere from a few days (most likely for a cloud-hosted server) to a few weeks (possible on lower-powered systems or servers with slow connections) to sync the Chia full node.
-During this time, CADT can start syncing, but any writes to CADT are likely to fail.
-For best results, we recommend waiting for the Chia full node to finish syncing before using CADT.
+During this time, Core Registry CADT can start syncing, but any writes to Core Registry CADT are likely to fail.
+For best results, we recommend waiting for the Chia full node to finish syncing before using Core Registry CADT.
 Check the status of the full node sync with `chia show -s`.

 *Those familiar with bittorrent and have a fast connection can speed up the full node syncing by [downloading the database](https://www.chia.net/downloads/#database-checkpoint) and copying it into place manually*